Nibor808/go-starter/README.md

 ## Go Starter

-A starter setup for a REST api in Go, mongodb, and Docker
+A starter setup for a REST api in Go, MongoDB, and Docker

 ### Set up a Sendgrid account for sending email